r03anurag/contig/README.md

 # contig
-My version of the classical mathematical game in which one tries to either reduce their points to 0 and/or gets a consecutive sequence
+My version of the classic mathematical game in which one tries to either reduce their points to 0 and/or gets a consecutive sequence